kimmiwong/wastenot/README.md

 - Install dependencies: `npm install`
 - Start dev server: `npm run dev`

-(do we need to change these to production servers on back and front ends?)

 ### Executing program

 - View page at http://localhost:5173/